 East Texas Baptist University offers a wide variety of choices for students interested in criminal justice.
-Students interested in careers in law enforcement, residential or community corrections, or forensic science, along with those wishing to pursue advanced degrees in criminal justice, are able to earn to earn either a Bachelor of Science or Bachelor of Arts degree in Criminal Justice.
-Both degree plans provide students with a foundation in all aspects of the criminal justice system and then opportunities to take courses in their primary are of interest.
-Combined with a minor in forensic science or one of three available degree concentrations ETBU prepares students for a career in criminal justice while providing skills and knowledge that increases their marketability to potential employers.
+Students interested in careers in law enforcement, residential or community corrections, or forensic science, along with those wishing to pursue advanced degrees in criminal justice, are able to earn either a Bachelor of Science or Bachelor of Arts degree in Criminal Justice.
+Both degree plans provide students with a strong foundation in all aspects of the criminal justice system.
+Combined with a minor in forensic science or one of three available degree concentrations, ETBU prepares students for a career in criminal justice while providing skills and knowledge that increases their marketability to potential employers.

-While the criminal justice program at East Texas Baptist University offers students the opportunity to engage in a field of study that fits both their academic strengths and career goals.
-The forensic science minor allows provides criminal justice students with additional investigative skills needed when investigating crime and testifying in court.
-Students may also tailor their degree with a variety of compatible minors or choose to specialize by choosing one of three degree concentrations.
-Students can quality for test for their Texas Basic Peace Officer’s License without having to attend a traditional police academy through the Law Enforcement Academic Alternative concentration.
+The criminal justice program at East Texas Baptist University offers students the opportunity to engage in a field of study that fits both their academic strengths and career goals.
+Students may tailor their degree with a variety of compatible minors or choose to specialize by choosing one of two degree concentrations.
 Forward thinking students looking ahead to becoming supervisors, wardens, police chiefs, or agency administrators will learn the necessary public administration skills through the Public Safety Administration concentration.
 The Offender Rehabilitation concentration is designed for students who wish to help adult and juvenile offenders reform and reclaim their lives through rehabilitation and counseling.
+The forensic science minor provides criminal justice students with additional investigative skills needed when investigating crime and testifying in court.

-For more information complete the Request Information Form, or call the Department of Behavioral Sciences at 903-923-2093.
+For more information, complete the Request Information Form, or call the Department of Criminal Justice at 903-923-2094.

 Join us to prepare for an exciting career in Criminal Justice or Forensic Science.